Belarusian blogger Raman Pratasevich appears in 'confessional' video | DW | 24.05.2021

 'I continue cooperating with investigators and am confessing to having organised mass unrest in the city of Minsk,' the Belarusian blogger says in the video

-In a video circulated by state TV channels on Monday, Belarusian blogger Raman Pratasevich, detained when a Ryanair plane he was on was forced to land in Minsk, says he is in good health and that he played a role in organizing mass protests in Minsk last year.
+In a video circulated by state TV channels on Monday, Belarusian blogger Raman Pratasevich, detained when an Athens-to-Vilnius Ryanair plane he was on was forced to land in Minsk, says he is in good health and that he played a role in organizing mass protests in Minsk last year.

 "Yesterday, I was arrested by officials from the Ministry of Internal Affairs at the national airport in Minsk ...
 I am in Detention Center No. 1 in Minsk.
 I can say that I have no health problems, including with my heart or any other organs," Pratasevich said in the video.